The following changes have been made starting with SRS Mini-Robothon 2018:

 - Dohyo characteristics

-- o Mini division: The contest will use the steel dohyo
+- o Mini division: The contest will use the steel dohyo; allows for use of magnets and vacuum designs.

-- o 3kg division: This contest will use the wood dohyo
+- o 3kg division: The contest will use the steel dohyo; allows for use of magnets and vacuum designs.

 - Rumble matches